Breast cancer generally presents as a lump in the breast. It should be diagnosed by a “triple test” of investigation:

 - Clinical examination

-- Biopsy (where a pathologist reviews of cells under a microscope)
+- Biopsy (where a pathologist reviews a sample of cells under a microscope)

-If the radiolgy or biopsy suggest malignancy, the woman should proceed to surgery within 2 weeks of diagnosis.
+If the radiology or biopsy suggest malignancy, the woman should proceed to surgery within 2 weeks of diagnosis.

 - Failure to advise a patient to return if a suspicious lump changes or grows